MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/intro-to-deployment-pipelines.md

 ## Pipeline structure

 When you create a deployment pipeline, you can define how many stages you want there to be.
-There can be anywhere between two and tem stages to your pipeline.
-The default pipeline has three stages:
+There can be anywhere between two and ten stages to your pipeline.
+The default pipeline has three stages, but regardless of how many stages you have, the general concept is the same.:

 * **<a name="development"></a>Development**